 Optimizing operations and promoting efficiency

-We are actively working to improve the cost of sales ratio through more-efficient investment and optimizing the placement of employees, while revising products and standards.
-Also, we are increasingly outsourcing the production of agrochemicals to overseas companies.
+We are actively working to reduce the cost of sales ratio through more-efficient investment and optimizing the placement of employees, while reviewing product lines and standards.
+Also, we are increasing the outsourcing of agrochemical production to overseas companies.